anthonymakarewicz/Option_pricing/CONTRIBUTING.md

 This repository follows a structured workflow to ensure code quality, stability, and consistency.
 Below are the key assumptions and guidelines that contributors should follow:

+### Code Style
+- Follow the C++ Core Guidelines.
+- Use modern C++ best practices.
+- Ensure all new code is covered by unit and integration tests.

 ### Branching Strategy

 1. **Main Branch (`main`)**: